umdfiresa2024/research-tou-rebates/README.md

 | 2020-09-01 | Baltimore Gas & Electric Co | 11257 |           0 |
 | 2020-09-01 | Potomac Electric Power Co   |  8464 |           0 |

+**Data description:**

 The frequency of the data frame is monthly and the cross-sectional (geographical) unit is electric company.

+The below code shows the two electric companies that we will focusing
+on:

 ``` r
 table(df$Company)